 2. Veterans Aid & Attendance Benefit

 Wartime veterans and their surviving spouses may be eligible for this tax-free monthly pension.
-It can provide up to $2,000+ per month to help pay for care.
+For 2026, it can provide up to $2,700+ per month (for married veterans) to help pay for care.

 3. Medicaid Waivers

-While Medicaid typically covers nursing homes, many states now offer "Home and Community-Based Services (HCBS)" waivers that can help pay for assisted living services for low-income seniors.
+While Medicaid typically covers nursing homes, many states now offer "Home and Community-Based Services (HCBS)" waivers.

 4. Reverse Mortgages